 Resource Coverage Coverage in MEAs/FTAs Tradability of resources Environmental impact Political considerations All natural resources (material resources, soil, air, water etc.) Water, soil and air are subject to a number of MEAs.
 Material resources other than biomass are only partially covered.
 Soil, air and water are not tradeable resources This would cover the impact that different ecosystems have on the environment and could be aligned to the planetary boundaries approach.
 The scope may be too broad to get political by-in.
 Material resources (fossil fuels, non- metallic minerals, metals, and biomass).
 Biomass is widely covered by MEAs/FTAs.
 Material resources other than biomass are only partially covered.
 Material resources are tradeable Material resource extraction and processing accounts for more than 90% of global biodiversity loss and water impacts; and is responsible for almost half of all global emissions.
 Including biomass in the scope would involve many political interests, which could make political buy-in difficult.
 Abiotic resources, i.e., resources that do not originate from living beings except if transformed into fossil fuels (material Abiotic resources are only partially covered under MEAs/FTAs Abiotic resources are tradeable Abiotic resources have significant impact on the environment: • Between 2000 and 2015, the climate change impact from global A narrow focus on abiotic resources would make it easier to obtain political support.
-The green energy transition will be heavily reliant on metals and minerals, which would make a focus on abiotic resources without biomass).
-Examples include: metals, sand, gravel, potassium salts, quartz sand, and fossil fuels. extraction and production of metals doubled. • The processing stage of minerals is responsible for generating the largest proportion of climate change impact, as well as on local ecosystems. • Extracting fossil fuels contributes considerable to climate change and environmental resources politically relevant. pollution, especially in air.
+The green energy transition will be heavily reliant on metals and minerals, which would make a focus on abiotic extraction and production of metals doubled.
+The processing stage of minerals is responsible for generating the largest proportion of climate change impact, as well as on local ecosystems.
+Extracting fossil fuels contributes considerable to climate change and environmental pollution. resources politically relevant. pollution, especially in air. extraction and production of metals doubled.
+The processing stage of minerals is responsible for generating the largest proportion of climate change impact, as well as on local ecosystems.
+Extracting fossil fuels contributes considerable to climate change and environmental pollution, especially in air.